The closed state space of affine Landau-Ginzburg B-models: Landau-Ginzburg B-models

 If $X=\C^n$, and we work with a $\Z_2$-grading, then since all vector bundles are trivial a B-brane $M$ is described by a pair of polynomial matrices $d_M^{od}$ and $d_M^{ev}$ such that $d_M^{ev}d_M^{od}= d_M^{od}d_M^{ev} = W\id$.
 This is a \quotes{matrix factorization} of $W$.

 As discussed in the introduction, $Br(X,W)$ is supposed to be the open sector of the B-model TCFT constructed from $(X,W)$.
-If it is indeed a TCFT, then it has a universal closed sector given by its Hochschild complex.
-The following theorem says that our definition of the off-shell state space is equivalent to the universal one.
+If this is true, the canonical closed sector would be the Hochschild complex of $Br(X,W)$, and we expect that the closed state space $(\Omega_X, \wedge dW)$ is quasi-isomorphic to $C_\bullet(Br(X,W))$.
+However, all we can prove is that it is quasi-isomorphic to the Borel-Moore Hochschild complex of $Br(X,W)$, as we will now show.